Coderockr/backend-test/README.md

 1. Fork this repository to your GitHub account (create an account if you don't have one, you will need it working with us).
 2. Create a "development" branch and commit the code to it.
 Do not push the code to the main branch.
 3. Include a README file that describes:
-    - Special build instructions, if any
+    - Build instructions, showing each commands to setup and run the application.
     - List of third-party libraries used and short description of why/how they were used
     - A link to the API documentation.
 4. Once the work is complete, create a pull request from "development" into "main" and send us the link.